-This recipe yields approximately 1 ½ quarts of soup, and it’s very flexible.
+This recipe yields approximately 1½ quarts of soup, and it’s very flexible.
 If you don’t have squash, carrots make an excellent substitute.
-Apple is optional.
-The refined version below calls for straining the soup and finishing it with heavy cream, though for day-to-day use, I recommend skipping both, upping the fiber content, lowering the […]
+You can skip straining the soup to up the fiber content and also increase the yield.
+Serve with a light salad of mixed greens tossed with the Avocado Vinaigrette found in Guiding Stars’ […]

 Developed to work with the resources available to a public school lunch program and specially designed to appeal to kids, this fruit salsa is a healthy and tasty snack ideal for serving to any group of kids.
 Serve it up at your next classroom party or send it with your kids as a mid-day snack—either […]